-- (1) At least six courses at the 800 level or above from the six fields of French literature listed above including: - (a) At least two courses in each of two of the fields. - (b) At least one course in each of two of the remaining fields. - (2) At least two courses in comparative literature. - (3) At least two courses in critical theory in addition to Romance Languages 805. - (4) Additional credits in courses in a second literature as needed to meet the requirement of at least 12 courses for this concentration. - Complete additional courses as required by the student's guidance committee. - Demonstrate a reading proficiency in two languages other than French or English that have a body of literature or criticism relevant to the student's area of concentration.
-Students are encouraged to choose Latin as one of the two languages. - 6.
-Teach at least one college-level course in French. - Pass a four-part comprehensive examination that corresponds to the student's concentration.
-The four parts include: - A four-hour written examination in the student's primary field as defined by the student in consultation with the guidance committee. - A four-hour written examination in the student's secondary field as defined by the student in consultation with the guidance committee. - c.
-A 25-page dissertation prospectus, including an extensive bibliography.
-A description of the problems that are anticipated and the methodology that is to be employed in the project shall be included in the prospectus. - d.
-An oral examination related to items 7.a., 7.b., and 7.c.
+- Complete one of the following concentrations.
+Courses that were completed prior to enrollment in the Doctor of Philosophy degree program in French, language and literature, may be used to satisfy this requirement. - French Literature: - At least two courses at the 800 level or above in each of the six fields of French literature listed above - b.
+Romance Languages and Literatures: - At least two courses at the 800 level or above in each of four of the six fields of French literature listed above. - At least two courses in each of two of the traditional fields in a minor literature (e.g., Spanish, Portuguese, Italian, or Latin). - Interdisciplinary Studies: - At least six courses at the 800 level or above from the six fields of French literature listed above in- - (a) At least two courses in each of two of the fields. - (b) At least one course in each of two of the remaining fields. - At least two courses in a cognate area related to French literature. - At least four courses from one or more of the following areas: linguistics, pedagogy, and cultural studies. - Complete additional courses as required by the student's quidance committee. - Demonstrate a reading proficiency in two languages other than French or English that have a body of literature or criticism relevant to the student's area of concentration.
+Students are encouraged to choose Latin as one of the two languages. - Teach at least one college-level course in French. - Pass a four-part comprehensive examination that corresponds to the student's concentration.
+The four parts include: - A four-hour written examination in the student's primary field as defined by the student in consultation with the guidance committee. - A four-hour written examination in the student's secondary field as defined by the student in consultation with the guidance committee. - A 25-page dissertation prospectus, including an extensive bibliography.
+A description of the problems that are anticipated and the methodology that is to be employed in the project shall be included in the prospectus. - An oral examination related to items 7.a., 7.b., and 7.c.
 The student must complete items 7.a., 7.b., and 7.c. prior to taking the oral examination.

-The examinations are based upon the student's course work and reading lists and administered by the student's guidance committee after the student has completed all of the courses that are required for the degree, excluding French 999.
+The examinations are based upon the student's course work and reading lists and administered by the student's quidance committee after the student has completed all of the courses that are required for the degree, excluding French 999.